exivity/actions/README.md

 ### `version`

 **Optional**
-_Default: 12.3_
+_Default: 13.0_
 The PostgreSQL version to use.
-Currently, only 12.3 is supported.
-Only available when using Docker.
+Only affects Docker mode (host mode always uses default version).
+Make sure to use a string type to avoid truncation.
+Available
+versions:

+- 13.0
+- 12.3

 ### `password`